Connexions Program (ADM 4904/ADM 4905)

 If you think you are eligible and are interested in participating in the Connexions program, the first step is to attend a one-hour mandatory information session.
 In this session, you will receive all the program details and the required forms to apply.
 This must be done one semester prior to the term you wish to participate in the Connexions Program.
 Please note that for fall internships, you must attend a session during the previous winter term to be eligible, since there will not be sessions during the summer.

 Upcoming Information Sessions

-Consult the Career Centre Calendar of Events to register to one of the upcoming fall 2018 information sessions, for winter 2019 internships.
+Consult the Calendar of Events on Career Launch to register to one of the upcoming information sessions.